type,'home') !== false) { $hometype = true; } ?>

 • Acute and community trusts like the Royal Free, Barts and the London, Chelsea and Westminster and East London Foundation Trust

-Further details on each placement are available in the forthcoming placement guide.
+Further details on each placements are available in the placement guide via link below:

 The availability of specific placements will depend adequate educational supervision at the time a registrar wants to go there, so not all placements are available at all the time.
 Places at a number of training locations are awarded on a competitive basis, usually held on an annual basis.